rss

 Ricardo’s father was a big fan of Carlson Gracie in the Vale Tudo days and so he chose the famous school in Copacabana for Ricardo to start his training.
 The Carlson Gracie Academy was famous for its powerful guard passers, a style of fighting for which it is still famous today.
 De La Riva was a small and flexible individual, who didn’t stand a chance against the power houses of the “Arrebentacao Team”, in order to survive, he started developing his guard a style in which he excelled.
 The fact that he had so many classy Guard Passers training with him on a daily basis admittedly helped his guard practice.

-In 1993 Ricardo De La Riva stopped competing to dedicate himself fully to teaching, but in 2002 when he was 37 years old, he decided to go back and try his luck at the World Championships.
-He lost in the Semi Finals and got the Bronze Medal which was a tremendous achievement for the master.
-He also competed at the ADCC in 2003 and has made some exhibition matches in 2004.
+In 1993 Ricardo De La Riva stopped competing to dedicate himself fully to teaching, but in 2002 when he was 37 years old, Ricardo decided to test himself against the very best at the World Championships.
+He lost in the semi finals to the champion and got the bronze medal, a tremendous achievement for the master.
+De La Riva also competed at the ADCC tournament in 2003 and had made some exhibition matches in 2004.

 De La Riva vs Royler Gracie (Part1)